telerik/xamarin-forms-docs/controls/dataform/dataform-getting-started.md

 - **WinPhone**
     > **RadDataForm** is not available for **Windows Phone**.

+Next step is to add references to the NuGet Packages needed by RadDataForm in the Android project.
+You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.

 You will also have to add the following code to these project files:

 * **Android**: MainActivity.cs

 	Add this line outside the namespace:

 		[assembly: ExportRenderer(typeof(Telerik.XamarinForms.Input.RadDataForm), typeof(Telerik.XamarinForms.InputRenderer.Android.DataFormRenderer))]

-	You also have to add
+	You also have to change this method:

 		protected override void OnCreate(Bundle bundle)
 		{